httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 1. They both contain a Cache-Groups response header field that contains the same String (in any position in the List), when compared character-by-character.
 2. The both share the same URI origin (per {{Section 4.3.1 of HTTP}}).
-3. If being considered for revalidation ({{revalidation}}), they both have the "revalidate" Parameter.

 ## Cache Behaviour

-### Revalidation {#revalidation}

-A cache that successfully revalidates a stored response MAY consider any stored responses that share a group (per {{identify}}) as also being revalidated at the same time.

-Cache extensions can explicitly strengthen the requirement above.
-For example, a targeted cache control header field {{TARGETED}} might specify that caches processing it are required to revalidate such responses.

 ### Invalidation {#invalidation}